blackpuppy/docs/en/getting-started/cakephp-structure.rst

 feeds, CSV files, LDAP entries, or iCal events.
-DataSources allow you to associate records from different sources: rather than being limited to SQL joins, DataSources allow you to tell your LDAP model that it is associated to many iCal events.
+DataSources allow you to associate records from different sources: rather than being limited to SQL joins, DataSources allow you to tell your LDAP model that it is associated with many iCal events.

-Just like controllers, models are featured with callbacks as well:
+Like controllers, models have callbacks:

 -  beforeFind()
 -  afterFind()
 -  beforeValidate()
+-  afterValidate()
 -  beforeSave()
 -  afterSave()
 -  beforeDelete()